ColmKenna/ck-edit-array/docs/README.md

 - Generated form names follow proper array notation for server submission
 - Support for all form control types: input, select, textarea, etc.

+### Buttons Slot (`slot="buttons"`)

+Optionally provide custom button templates for per-item actions.
+Place button elements with `data-action` attributes inside an element with `slot="buttons"` in the light DOM.
+The component will clone and enhance these templates per item (preserving your content and classes) and add required data attributes and ARIA labels:

+Supported actions in templates:
+- `data-action="edit"` – template used for the Edit/Save toggle button
+- `data-action="delete"` – template used for Delete/Restore toggle button

+Notes:
+- You do not need to provide templates for `add` or `cancel` — those are created programmatically.
+- For deleted items, the `delete` template is automatically enhanced with a restore label and ARIA attributes.

 ## ✅ Validation System

 ### Built-in Validation